Monkey and Coconuts, the evergreen math puzzle and easy solutions

 $4q_5=5q_6$, divided in 5 equal shares among the five men, each getting their final share as $q_6$ number of coconuts leaving no coconuts at this last stage (remainder 0).

-Disregarding at the moment the last equation, if we consider the problem to continue for five stages of division and not six, the first five equations will represent the solution.
+If we consider the problem to continue for five stages of division and not six (disregarding for the moment the last equation), the first five equations will represent the solution.

 Taking this cue, we shift our focus to the sixth equation,